<h:inputText id="quantity"

 the following attributes.

-, which is either a logical outcome String
+action, which is either a logical outcome String or a method

 expression pointing to a bean method that returns a logical outcome

-.
-In either case, the logical outcome String
+String.
+In either case, the logical outcome String is used to

 determine what page to access when the command component tag is